s-pardox/Bio-AI-project/README.md

 # Bio-Inspired AI project - UniTN 2021/22

-TODO: Introduction, brief description of the project.
+The aim of this project was to apply evolutionary algorithms (EAs) to AutoGL: a class of nature-inspired population-based stochastic search algorithms applied to AutoGL (i.e. Auto Graph Learning), an automatic machine learning (AutoML) toolkit specified for graph datasets and tasks.
+EAs are so diverse, as well as their parametrization that could be summarized in the well known exploration-exploitation trade-off, that researchers may find it difficult to choose which algorithm and parameters should be used.
+In addition to technically converging two Python packages (Inspyred and AutoGL), we also pre-parameterized various execution regimes, so that it was possible to compare different algorithms characterized by a superior / inferior exploration / exploitation attitude.

 ### Available algorithms

 1. GA: Genetic Algorithm
-2. PSO: Particle Swarm Optimization,
+2. PSO: Particle Swarm Optimization
-3. DE: Differential Evolution,
+3. DE: Differential Evolution
-4. ES_plus: (μ + λ) Evolution Strategy,
+4. ES_plus: (μ + λ) Evolution Strategy
-5. ES_comma: (μ, λ) Evolution Strategy,
+5. ES_comma: (μ, λ) Evolution Strategy
 6. CMA-ES: Covariance Matrix Adaptation - Evolution Strategy

 ### Virtual environment setup and requirements